ArcanaFramework/arcana/docs/source/data_model.rst

             ('subject', r'(?P<group>[A-Z]+)(?P<member>\d+)')])

-Often there are rows that need to be omitted from a given analysis due to missing or corrupted data.
-Such rows can be excluded with the ``exclude`` argument, which takes a dictionary mapping the data dimension to the list of IDs to exclude.

-You can exclude rows at different levels of data tree by provided ``exclude``, even within in the same dataset.
+Often there are sections of the tree that need to be omitted from a given analysis due to missing or corrupted data.
+These sections can be excluded with the ``exclude`` argument, which takes a dictionary mapping the data dimension to the list of IDs to exclude.
+You can exclude at different levels of the tree's hierarchy.

 .. code-block:: python